-You will have appointments in the radiotherapy department before you start the treatment.
-During your visit, you will have a radiotherapy planning scan on a CT scanner.
+You will have appointments in the radiotherapy department before actually starting the treatment.
+During your visit you will have a radiotherapy planning scan on a CT scanner.
 The scans which are undertaken to plan your radiotherapy are solely aimed to give enough information to plan the radiotherapy accurately.
 These scans are not diagnostic and therefore do not give sufficient information to assess the status of your cancer or any other abnormalities.

-During this planning session, you may be given a contrast injection to enable the doctor to see clearly the area of treatment.
-The radiographers will draw some marks on the area being treated with a skin pen.
-These marks wash off and so we would like to give you some permanent marks (pin sized tattoos) on your skin in order for us to reproduce your position during the planning scans and treatment.
+During this planning session the radiographers will draw some marks with a skin pen on the area being treated.
+These marks wash off and so we would like to give you some permanent marks (pin sized tattoos) on your skin in order for us to reproduce your position during the treatment planning scans and treatment.

 Planning appointments can take around 1 - 2 hours.
-Please bring your regular medication with you and maybe something to read.
-You can take painkillers 30 minutes before this session if you have any pain.
+Please bring your regular medication with you and something to read, eat and drink.
+It may be beneficial to take painkillers 30 minutes before this session if you have any pain.

-© 2019 The Christie NHS Foundation Trust.
+© 2020 The Christie NHS Foundation Trust.
 This document may be copied for use within the NHS only on the condition that The Christie NHS Foundation Trust is acknowledged as the creator.